-(3) Corresponding to 10% dividend premium not distributed.

-(4) The Board of Directors proposes that the Shareholders' Meeting on January 26, 2016 approve the distribution of a cash dividend of 2.20 euro per share.
+(a) Corresponding to 10% dividend premium not distributed. (b) Corresponding to 10% dividend premium not distributed. (c) The Board of Directors proposes that the Shareholders' Meeting on January 26, 2016 approve the distribution of a cash dividend of 2.20 euro per share.
 In addition, shares held in registered form since at least August 31, 2011 and still held when the dividend becomes payable in February 2016, will automatically be entitled, without any additional formality, to a 10% dividend premium, representing an additional 0.22 euro per share (provided that they do not represent over 0.5% of the capital per shareholder).